Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Discussion

 \section{Discussion}

 This work is a pioneering step in using meta-learning to directly optimise model calibration.
-Learnable rather than hand-tuned calibration is important as different models and datasets have very different calibration properties, precluding a one-size-fits-all solution \cite{minderer2021revisiting}.
+Learnable rather than hand-tuned calibration is important as different models and datasets have very different calibration properties, precluding a one-size-fits-all solution \citep{minderer2021revisiting}.
 There are many ways our work could be extended in the future.
 One direction is to target different hyper-parameters beyond the label smoothing and L2 classifier regularization evaluated here, such as loss learning.
 While we did not explore this here, the framework could also be used to unify post-hoc methods such as temperature scaling by treating temperature as the hyper-parameter.
 Secondly, better meta-learning algorithms such as implicit meta-learning \citep{Lorraine2020optimizingDifferentiation} could better optimise the meta-objective.
 A third direction is to extend the differentiable metric itself to e.g. adapt it to various domain-specific calibration measures -- for example ones relevant to the finance industry \citep{Liu2019ACalibration}.

 A drawback of our approach is the computational overhead added by meta-learning compared to basic model training.
 However, it is still manageable and may be worth it when well-calibrated models are crucial.
-We give an overview in the appendix for CIFAR-10 and a variety of models.
-Ongoing advances in efficient meta-learners such as EvoGrad \citep{Bohdal2021EvoGrad:optimization} can make the overhead smaller.
+We give an overview in Table~\ref{tab:time} in the appendix.
+Ongoing advances in efficient meta-learners \citep{Bohdal2021EvoGrad:optimization} can make the overhead smaller.
 In terms of social implications, our work aims to improve the reliability of neural networks, but there still are risks the neural networks will fail to accurately estimate their confidence.